-In June 2016, the San Marcos City Council provided direction to staff to study potential by-district voting and district boundaries as provided in the California Voting Rights Act (CVRA).
+As of September 2016, the San Marcos City Council approved the move to by-district voting and district boundaries as provided in the California Voting Rights Act (CVRA).

 As a public entity, the City Council—the city’s chief policy-making body—enacts laws known as ordinances, sets policies known as resolutions and adopts an annual budget.
 The City Council also oversees a variety of commissions that deal with specific city-related issues.
 These advisory commission members are appointed by the City Council.

 By-district elections select a single council member from a corresponding geographical section of the city, called a district, giving those within a geographic area more direct representation.